File quickly and easily while maximizing your credits and deductions

 Did you start working at a new clinic or hospital last year?
 Will your old employer know where to send your T4 form?
 As tax season rolls around, many people start to worry about gathering all the required information together to file their return.
 While these concerns are understandable, the reality is that they are largely unnecessary.

-With the CRA’s Auto-fill service, users of certified tax software can have the CRA automatically complete parts of their income tax return, using information it has available when the return is filed.
-Auto-fill can provide information for more than 15 different tax forms, including the T3, T4, T5, RC62 and PRPP information slips.
+With the CRA’s Auto-fill service, users of certified tax software can have the CRA automatically complete parts of their income tax return, using information it has available from employers, financial institutions, etc. Auto-fill can provide information for more than 15 different tax forms, including the T3, T4, T5, RC62 and PRPP information slips.

-To be eligible for Auto-fill, you will need to be registered for a CRA My Account and use a certified tax software package to complete your return.
-The good news here is that it’s not just expensive tax software that allows you to do this—several free and pay-what-you-want software packages are also on the certified list.
+To be eligible for Auto-fill, you will need to be registered for a CRA My Account and use a tax software package certified by the CRA to complete your return.
+The good news here is that it’s not just expensive tax software that allows you to do this — several free and pay-what-you-want software packages are also on the certified list stored on the CRA website.

 Tip 4: Get CRA to show you care: Claim your caregiver and disability tax credit